Why use a market research survey?

 A survey can help you understand how consumers perceive your brand and what values and ideas they associate with it.
 You can explore what value your brand has and whether people would choose you over competitors in your market niche.

-Without further ado, here are 20 types of survey that can help you get the job done, whatever your research question may be.
+Without further ado, here are 20 types of surveys that can help you get the job done, whatever your research question may be.

 1. Market description surveys